wowcee/laravel-package-seeds-auto-loader/README.md

         php artisan migrate:refresh --seed

 ## Note:
-For favourable, the SeedServiceProvider will be disabled when execute "db:seed" command with "--class" option.
+For favourable, the SeedServiceProvider will be ignored when execute "db:seed" command with "--class" option.
 This allow you specifies which one of seed you want to use insteads of all package's seeds could be automatically added also.